-The State of Missouri will give preference to Missouri filers who complete their FAFSA between October 1 and January 15.
-Those filing between January 16 and April 1 will be placed on a Waiting List, funds depending on appropriations and the number of eligible applicants.
-Funding prior to January 15 will be guaranteed, funding after January 15 will not.
+The State of Missouri will give preference to Missouri filers who complete their FAFSA between October 1 and February.
+Those filing between February 1 and April 1 will be placed on a Waiting List, funds depending on appropriations and the number of eligible applicants.
+Funding prior February 1 will be guaranteed, funding; after February 1 will not.

 I am a part time student.
 Why is my award going to be packaged later than the full time students?